Chris55/ns3-program-viewer/docs/readme.md

 # Want to collaborate?

-Looking for collaboration to decode other Nord familly Keyboards.
+Looking for collaboration to decode more Nord Keyboards file structure.

 Example for Nord Lead A1 owner: